christianraymond/marsRover/README.md

 ## How To run the Unit Test

-- For unit Test, I choose Jest which is a a JavaScript testing framework maintained by Facebook
+- For Unit Test, I choose Jest which is a a JavaScript testing framework maintained by Facebook
   - Function from the class MarsRover App were used for testing, as an example of unit testing
-  - Find the written tests in 'marsrover.test.jsx' and 'App.test.jsx'
+  - Find the written tests in "marsrover.test.jsx" and "App.test.jsx"

  ```yarn test```